 Today is a Day of Mourning.
+Lord, in your mercy, hear our prayers.

 Merciful God,

 We, the community of faith,

 acknowledge and lament

 the violence and abuse

 done to the survivors of childhood sexual abuse

 in the history of this nation.